|Enewsletter • March 10, 2004|

 Matt Ball will be speaking in Tucson, AZ on Monday, April 5 (stay tuned for more details).

 Jack Norris and Matt Ball will be driving from Pittsburgh to Syracuse at the end of April for the Animal Liberation Conference, leafleting both ways.
-If you are along the route (Erie PA, Buffalo, Rochester, or Ithaca NY) and would like to try to organize a talk during that time, please send us e-mail.
+If you are along the route (Erie PA, Buffalo, Rochester, or Ithaca NY) and would like to try to organize a talk during that time, please send us an email.

 In the News: "Adopted by Vegans: No-meat lifestyle being promoted on campus"